dvaumoron/cornucopia/README.md

 You can change the Hello call to add a string argument and retry, see [hello.crn](https://github.com/dvaumoron/cornucopiarecipes/blob/main/hello.crn) to understand the "hidden" recipe.

+A more complex example could be seen [here](glu/self.crn) (used to generate part of Cornucopia internal boilerplate code)

 ## License

 The Cornucopia project is released under the Apache 2.0 license.
 See [LICENSE](LICENSE).